-As a department we seek to promote and develop best practice in the identification, assessment and provision of support for students with a special educational difference.
-We aim to ensure that all our students have the best possible access to inclusive education, in a supportive, nurturing and innovative environment, with the opportunity to reach their full potential and personal aspirations.
+Our SEN team work hard to ensure that all students have the best possible access to an inclusive education, in a supportive, nurturing and innovative environment, with the opportunity to reach their full potential and personal aspirations.

 My working background has always involved me working very closely with children with Autism and Learning Disabilities and within the UTC I am the Autism link member of staff, leading the Autism Inclusion Mark 4 Lincs project.
 I am primarily based within the Mathematics departments as a subject specific TA and also run the Reading Plus intervention.